Glenn Caruso: Early life

+In 1998 he was on a committee for the Special Olympics, where he met his wife.

 Coaching career

+Macalester College

+Caruso served as the head football coach at Macalester College from 2006 to 2007.
+His record for the 2006 season was 2–7, and his record for the 2007 season was 4–5.

+University of Saint Thomas

 In his first season at St. Thomas, in 2008, Caruso led the Tommies to a 7–3 record after the team had finished 2–8 the previous year.

+In 2009, Brandon Staley was Caruso's defensive line coach.

 After guiding the 2015 Tommies to the NCAA Division III Football Championship Game with a 14–1 record, Caruso was voted by his peers as the Division III National Coach of the Year by the American Football Coaches Association (AFCA).
 It was Caruso's 6th national coach of the year award, the most of any active NCAA Division III football coach.

 During 2021 Caruso led St. Thomas' unprecedented leap from Division III to Division I. In the school's first year at Division I, St. Thomas posted a 7–3 record and finished 3rd in the Pioneer League.
-In 2022, the 2nd season of being a Division 1 program, 17 months into the transition, Caruso led St. Thomas to an undefeated conference championship, the university's first ever in any sport in its Division 1 era.
+In 2022, the second season of being a Division I program, 17 months into the transition, Caruso led St. Thomas to an undefeated conference championship.

+Personal life

+Caruso married his wife, Rachel, on Memorial Day weekend in 2001.
+They have three children: Anna, Cade, and Truman.
+Rachel was diagnosed with cancer in 2017.
+Caruso is a Catholic and considers "faith, family, and football" to be the most important things in his life.

+In 2023, his daughter Anna was the head coach for a 14U girls' softball team, and asked Caruso to be her assistant coach.